Soimn/Otus/design.md

 Problems: (P: problem, S: solution, ?: possible solution, # previous solutiuon)
   P: How should importing work in the language, and should cyclic imports be allowed?
-  ?: Cyclic imports will be allowed, as importing a file will only declare a dependancy on that file.
-Importing a
+  ?: Cyclic imports will be allowed for packages, as importing a package will only declare a dependancy on that file.
+     Cyclic loads of files is not allowed.
+Importing a directory will import the file in the directort of the same name.
-     directory is also possible, as that will import all source files in that directory and all sub directories.
+     Loading a directory is also possible, as that will import all source files in that directory and all sub directories.
      All import paths are relative to the current file unless a specific mounting point is specified.
 Mounting points are defined in the build options, and are path snippets used as prefixes to any import path with the accompanying mounting point label as a prefix.

   P: How should procedure overloading work?
-  S: Overloading should be explicit, since the programmer complexity over explicit overloading is negligible and
+  ?: Overloading should be implicit, since the programmer "headspace complexity" over explicit overloading is negligible and
-     should be more familiar to programmers coming from other languages
+     should be more familiar to programmers coming from other language

   P: In what order should global variables and constants be initialized?
-  S: Globals and constants are initialized after their dependencies, respecting source order when possible,
+  ?: Globals and constants are initialized after their dependencies, respecting source order when possible,
      alphabetical otherwise

   P: What could the language provide to handle name collisions?